BlauGroup/RNMC/Testing.md

 The `testing` folder contains unit tests using [GoogleTest](https://google.github.io/googletest/primer.html).
 Unit tests are available for the following classes: `reaction_network`, `nano_particle`, `lattice_reaction_network`, and `lattice`.
 The unit tests can be used to help determine if changes to the open-source code introduce bugs but are not completely comprehensive.

 ## Makefile
-- Create executables for each test
+- Create executables for all tests at once
     ```
     $ make all
     ```
-- Create single executables for class foo
+- Create a single executable for class foo
     ```
     $ make foo_test
     ```